wuliwuxin/SCINet/README.md

 author = {Wu, Xin and Teng, Fei and Feng, Yue and Shi, Kaibo and Lin, Zhuosheng and Zhang, Ji and Wang, James}
 }
 ```

+## 💘 Acknowledgements
+Thank you for making your open-source code in this field available.

 ## 📬 Contact
 In case of any questions, bugs, suggestions or improvements, please feel free to drop me at xinwu5386@gmail.com or open an issue.